RayBB/openlibrary-docs/Google-Summer-of-Code.md

 3. Consider creating Open Library issues proposing features you'd like to include in your application.
 Get feedback from the community and see whether it's something they also value and will support.
 4. Have an idea of what success means / looks like from the very beginning.
 How will you know if you've won?
 Brewster suggests one strategy is, "start with the aspirational blog post and work backwards".

-# Need Inspiration?
+# Thoughtfully Choose a Meaningful Theme

 Depending on what you specifically valuable about Open Library, here is an example of what an application may say:

 > The reason I am drawn to Open Library is I feel every country should have a library system.
 Right now, X countries don't have public library systems.
 As a result, I am designing a plan to increase the number of international users who visit Open Library and borrow books.
 First we'll add an option to account creation which allows users to select their country and language (see issue #XXX on github)...

-## What Does a Good Synopsis Look Like?
+## What Does a Good Proposal Look Like?
 A good summary addresses the following 6 questions (replace `Open Library` with whatever project you're applying for):

 1) What is Open Library